 Of course, it was necessary to design a flag to replace that of Mexico.
 The central feature of the flag became a grizzly bear.
 The bear designed on the flag was the source of much entertainment, due to its closer resemblance to a hog.
 The original flag was eventually destroyed in the San Francisco fire in 1906.
 Because of their flag, the insurgents immediately became known as the Bears and their uprising became known as the Bear Flag Revolt.1

-In late June of 1846, Fremont advanced to San Solito, present day Sausalito, and launched and assault on the undefended Castillo de San Joaquin, on the south side of the Bay entrance.
+In late June of 1846, Fremont headed south from Sonoma and launched an assault on the undefended Castillo de San Joaquin, on the south side of the San Francisco Bay entrance.
 The seven cannon stationed at the Castillo were spiked to prevent them from being used.
 Fremont also dispatched a small contingent to patrol the narrows of the Bay, preventing any communication or passage of Mexican forces.1

 1. Rogers, Fred B. Montgomery and the Portsmouth.
 John Howell-Books, 1958.